smithblack-0/CognitionEngineering/docs/Simple Universal Prompting System/Overview.md

 is, in essence, a way of making a program that can be compiled down to the Zone Control Protocol intermediate byte language.

-An example program that might have been created using the previous file would be.
+Notice in the example program below the core power of SUPS;
+this feels like python flow control, not another language.

 ```python